 - High Pressure vs Low Pressure (Steel)

-There are two options when purchasing scuba tanks, steel or aluminum.
+There are two options when purchasing a scuba tank, steel or aluminum.
 Both have their own set of characteristics and neither is superior to the other in every case.
-All tanks should be visually inspected yearly, and hydrostatically tested every three to five years.
+All tanks should undergo a yearly visual inspection and a hydrostatic test every three to five years.
 All inspections should be done professionally by a shop technician.

 Steel tanks are denser, stronger, and more damage-resistant than aluminum tanks.
 Alternatively, these tanks are far more susceptible to corrosion and interior rust – but with proper care and maintenance, they’ll often outlast their aluminum counterparts.